alebairos/chat-app/docs/features/ft_206_conversation_pattern_refinement.md

 ## 📝 Summary

 ### What Was Found:
-A minor pattern in I-There's transition phrases ("deixa eu ver seus registros...") appearing in consecutive responses when NOT actually querying data.
+Two minor patterns in I-There's responses:
+1. **Transition phrases**: "deixa eu ver seus registros..." appearing in consecutive responses when NOT actually querying data
+2. **Opening phrases**: "Estou aqui pra explorar junto com você..." appearing frequently across conversations

 ### Why It Matters:
-Creates a slightly formulaic feel in an otherwise natural conversation.
+Creates a slightly formulaic feel in an otherwise natural conversation, making the AI feel more template-driven than human-like.

 ### How to Fix:
-Add prompt guidance to vary transition phrases and use data-fetch language ONLY when actually fetching data via MCP.
+Add prompt guidance to:
+- Vary transition phrases and use data-fetch language ONLY when actually fetching data via MCP
+- Vary opening phrases based on context
+- Use identity phrases sparingly (once per 5-10 messages)
+- Lead with what's most relevant to the user's current message

 ### When to Fix:
 Low priority - can be addressed in next quality pass or if user specifically mentions it.

 ### Current Status:
-✅ **Documented**
+✅ **Documented** (both patterns identified)
 ⏸️ **Implementation Deferred** (pending user feedback or next iteration)
 🎯 **Focus on Higher-Priority Testing** (pattern detection, time gaps)